ibm-cloud-docs/vpc/api-metadata-beta-change-log.md

 ### For all version dates
 {: #2-november-2021-all-version-dates-metadata-beta}

-The metadata service introduces a [new method](/apidocs/vpc-metadata-beta#create-iam-token) (`POST /instance_identity/v1/iam_token`) to [generate an IAM token](/docs/vpc?topic=vpc-imd-identity-operations&interface=api#imd-token-exchange) from an instance identity access token.
+The VPC Metadata service introduces a [new method](/apidocs/vpc-metadata-beta#create-iam-token) (`POST /instance_identity/v1/iam_token`) to [generate an IAM token](/docs/vpc?topic=vpc-imd-identity-operations&interface=api#imd-token-exchange) from an instance identity access token.
 This method uses the instance identity access token and a trusted profile linked to a virtual server instance to generate an IAM access token.
 Beta users should migrate to this new method.
 Using the IAM API to pass the instance identity access token and generate an IAM token is deprecated.